 Hi Teri,

-I am in a tough situation.
+I am in a challenging situation.
 I am not married to the Father of the Bride, but we have been together for many years.
-The bride has been less than forthcoming with any information about my role in wedding (i.e where I will be seated, photos, etc.).
-The MOB has remarried and her new husband has a significant role in the reception (he will be sharing a father/daughter dance) but he will not be included in walking her down the aisle).
-Given that, I may be seated with FOB but that may be the only ‘non-guest’ gesture extended (there are no hard feelings, just not a close relationship).
-I have inquired about the MOB/MOG dresses and the reply was that “…they are wearing navy.
-And that it doesn’t really matter what you wear.” said in a causal tone implying that I shouldn’t really be stressed about something like that.
+The bride has been less than forthcoming with any information about my role in the wedding (i.e., where I will be seated, photos, etc.).
+The MOB has remarried, and her new husband has a significant role in the reception (he will be sharing a father/daughter dance), but he will not be included in walking her down the aisle).
+I may be seated with FOB, but that may be the only ‘non-guest’ gesture extended (there are no hard feelings, just not a close relationship).
+I inquired about the MOB/MOG dresses, and the reply was, “…they are wearing navy.
+And that it doesn’t matter what you wear.”
+I said casually, implying that I shouldn’t be stressed about something.
 I thought it odd that they would both be wearing the same color, but I was more thinking that the response indicated that I should consider myself a guest and that I should have no expectation to be in any role of step-MOB whatsoever.
-It does however concern me that I will be with the FOB throughout the evening and may be in photos, possibly more than the average ‘guest’, and do not want to be under dressed, and while I would never try to outdo the Mothers, I do want to be appropriately attired.
+It does, however, concern me that I will be with the FOB throughout the evening and may be in photos, possibly more than the average ‘guest,’ and I do not wI want to be underdressed.
+While I would never try to outdo the Mothers, I want to be appropriately attired.
 Would you suggest I avoid the colors of the mothers and bridesmaids, even as a regular guest?

 Hi Kari,

 This was very helpful.
-I certainly did not want to appear petty or rude or by attempting to upstage the mother of the bride..
+I certainly did not want to appear petty or rude or by attempting to upstage the mother of the bride.

 Hi Rena, What about gray or silver?
-That goes well with plum, Sangria and Navy.
+That goes well with plum, Sangria, and Navy.
 You could also wear champagne which is a neutral that also works.
 Just don’t wear the same color as the bridesmaids.
 Have fun doing the flowers.

 Cheers, Deborah

-I am step-mom of the groom.
+I am the step-mom of the groom.
 I have been married to his father for 22 years.
 My hubby and his ex do not speak to one another but will be fine doing what is asked of them.
 The bride is very nonchalant about what we all should wear.
 She says wear whatever you want.
 The wedding colors are blush and gold.
 Bridesmaids are in rose gold.
 MOB in light pink, MOG in lilac.
 Should I be in long or short?
-The dress I have is a column dress in creamy beige color with pink and gold embroidered flowers.
+I have a column dress in creamy beige color with pink and gold embroidered flowers.
 I have a pink shrug for church and either gold or pink shoes.
 Is this dress appropriate

 Hi Sandy, It sounds like you have made a lovely choice!